NEET PG Counselling 2026

 Your Complete Guide to NEET PG Admission 2026

 The stakes are genuinely high.
-NEET PG admision 2026 is expected to draw around 2.4 lakh candidates competing for roughly 60,000 postgraduate seats.
-That’s a competitive ratio of about one seat for every four candidates — and within that, clinical specialties like Radiology, Dermatology, and General Medicine are even more fiercely contested.
+NEET PG admission 2026 is expected to draw around 2.4 lakh candidates competing for roughly 60,000 postgraduate seats.
+That’s a competitive ratio of about one seat for every four candidates — and within that, clinical specialities like radiology, dermatology, and general medicine are even more fiercely contested.

 The candidates who succeed aren’t always the highest scorers.
 They’re the ones who understand the system, prepare their documents early, and fill their choices with strategy rather than guesswork.